JetBrains-Research/buckwheat/README.md

 ![Linux & MacOS build](https://github.com/JetBrains-Research/identifiers-extractor/workflows/Linux%20&%20MacOS%20CI/badge.svg)

 # Source Code Identifiers
-A multi-language tokenizer for extracting identifiers (or, theoretically, anything else) from source code.
+A multi-language tokenizer for extracting identifiers from source code.

 The tool is already employed in [searching for similar repositories](https://github.com/JetBrains-Research/similar-repositories/) and [studying the dynamics of topics in code](https://github.com/areyde/topic-dynamics).